therealbryanho/IC-Code-Sample-Unity-Play-to-Earn-Game/README.md

+# IC Code Sample - Unity Play to Earn Game

+- The purpose of this repo is to provide sample code to Unity game developers who may be keen to explore deploying play to earn games on the Internet Computer.
+- This repo will share code and explain how a Unity WebGL game can connect with a user's Internet Computer wallet and also trigger the transfer of tokens to the user's wallet at the end of each game.

 # Project Setup and Run in local dfx

 - Git clone or download the zip from this repo.
 Extract the zip file.